What is an allocated pension?

 The investments chosen for your pension account will depend on your risk profile.
 If you invest and achieve high returns, your account balance will grow and your income payments may increase.
 If you invest and achieve low returns your account balance will grow more slowly or even fall and your income payments may be lower.
 In all cases, the investment risk is yours.

-How much income will you receive from an allocated pension?
+How much income will you receive from your pension account?

 The following table illustrates the minimum income that you are required to draw from your pension, shown as a percentage of your account balance on 1 July each year.
 Unless the pension is a transition to retirement pension, there is no maximum restriction as to what amount you can draw.

-*The transitional arrangements were put in place by the government early in 2009 to help offset the extensive write-down of portfolios during the Global Financial Crisis; and confirmed for an extended period to 30 June 2010, at the 2009 Budget.
+*Transitional arrangements were put in place by the government early in 2009 to help offset the extensive write-down of portfolios during the Global Financial Crisis; and confirmed for an extended period to 30 June 2010, at the 2009 Budget.
+These are no longer applicable.

 You can nominate the level of pension payment you wish to receive, so long as you draw the minimum payment required.
 At any time, the level of pension payment may be varied.